Femiguitars/DSA-Capstone/README.md

     Product_sub_Category = 'Appliances'
     AND Province = 'Ontario';
 ```
+Finding:
+The total sales of appliances in Ontario amounted ro $202,346.84

 #### 4. Advise the management of KMS on what to do to increase the revenue from the bottom
 10 customers